marconimarques/truck-fleet-planning/README.md

 ## The problem it solves

-This tool sizes the fleet three ways, from most simpe to most precise, so you can see both the safe upper bound and the tightest defensible target.
+This tool sizes the fleet three ways, from most simple to most precise, so you can see both the safe upper bound and the tightest defensible target.

 ---